lammps/lammps/doc/src/fix_viscous_sphere.rst

 The damping torque :math:`T_i` is given by :math:`T_i = - \gamma \omega_i`.
 The larger the coefficient, the faster the rotational kinetic energy is reduced.

-If the optional keyword *scale* is used, :math:`\gamma` can be scaled up or down by the specified factor for atoms of that type.
-It can be used multiple times to adjust :math:`\gamma` for several atom types.
+If the optional keyword *scale* is used, :math:`\gamma` can be scaled up or down by the specified factor for atoms.
+This factor can be set for different atom types and thus the *scale* keyword used multiple times followed by the atom type and the associated scale factor.
+Alternately the scaling factor can be computed for each atom (e.g. based on its radius) by using an :doc:`atom-style variable <variable>`.

 .. note::